 Skilsaw Dry Cut Metal Saw Review

-I’ve been using dry-cut metal circular saws similar to the new Skilsaw Dry Cut Metal Saw for a few years now, primarily for ten-gauge steel sheets as well as for a few custom jigs I use with steel tubing.
-I use my horizontal bandsaw for the bulk of my 90º cuts, but the bandsaw is a slow cutting tool and it takes some time to get different angles properly setup.
-So I break out my Ridgid abrasive metal chop saw when it comes to 45º angles or when I have a lot of cuts to make and I’m pressed for time.
+I’ve been using dry-cut metal circular saws similar to the new Skilsaw Dry Cut Metal Saw (SPT62MTC-22) for several years.
+Primarily, I cut ten-gauge steel sheets and work with a few custom jigs I built for steel tubing.
+I use my horizontal bandsaw for the bulk of my 90º cuts.
+The bandsaw, however, is a slow cutting tool and it takes some time to get different angles properly setup.
+Consequently, I tend to break out my Ridgid abrasive metal chop saw quite often.
+I find it handy for cutting 45º angles or when I have a lot of cuts to make and I’m pressed for time.

-I’ve had the same abrasive chop saw for about 8 years, and although it’s faster than my bandsaw, it’s difficult to get consistently accurate cuts, and nearly impossible to shave a piece down by a blade width.
-Additionally, cutting capacity diminishes as the blade wears down, and it leaves the cut full of burrs that need to be cleaned up with a grinder before being laid out for welding.
+I’ve had the same abrasive chop saw for about 8 years.
+While faster than my bandsaw, it’s difficult to get consistently accurate cuts.
+I also find it nearly impossible to shave a piece down by a blade width.
+Additionally, the cutting capacity diminishes as the blade wears down.
+It also leaves the cut full of burrs.
+Those need to be cleaned up with a grinder before being laid out for welding.

-Dry-cut chop saws, on the other hand, are as accurate as a standard miter saw cutting a mark on a 2×4, leaving you with a clean edge and maintaining cutting capacity as the blade wears out.
+Dry-cut chop saws, on the other hand, are as accurate as a standard miter saw.
+They cut to a mark and leave you with a clean edge.
+They also maintain nearly the same cutting capacity as the blade wears down.

-I recently reviewed Skilsaw’s Outlaw Worm Drive Metal Saw and was thoroughly impressed by the build quality and performance.
-During my research, I came across the Skilsaw Dry Cut Metal Saw and knew I had to get my hands on it.
-I like the compact size of the 12-inch model for storage since I don’t always have it out on my workbench.
-I also like that the 12-inch blades are about $30 cheaper than the 14-inch standard blades used on competing saws in this class.
+I recently reviewed the Skilsaw Outlaw Worm Drive Metal Saw and was thoroughly impressed by the build quality and performance.
+During my research, I came across the Skilsaw Dry Cut Metal Saw.
+I knew I had to get my hands on it.
+I like the compactness of the 12-inch model for storage since I don’t always have it out on my workbench.
+12-inch blades also cost $30 less than the 14-inch blades used on competing saws in this class.

 I was definitely happy to see the Diablo Cerment blade.
-I’ve done a lot of cutting with the 8-inch version of this blade in my Skilsaw Outlaw and it’s the most impressively long-lasting dry-cut blade I’ve used on metal.
+I’ve cut tons of material (literally) with the 8-inch version of this blade.
+In my Skilsaw Outlaw, it has proved the longest-lasting dry-cut blade I’ve ever used on metal.

-The Skilsaw SPT62MTC-22 sits very sturdy and level on its five rubber feet and the fence/clamp system pretty stout compared to my abrasive saw.
-I also noticed the fence angle can be adjusted conveniently without tools, unlike many other saws in this class that require a separate tool to loosen and adjust the fence angle.
+The Skilsaw SPT62MTC-22 sits very sturdy and level on its five rubber feet.
+The fence/clamp system seems pretty stout compared to my abrasive saw.
+I also noticed you can adjust the fence angle conveniently without tools.
+Many other saws in this class require a separate tool to loosen and adjust the fence angle.
 That’s a nice feature.

 The chip shield is out of the way when you don’t need it, but comes down with the blade to shield your eyes from stray metal particles.
 Needless to say, you should still wear safety glasses anytime you use a chop saw.